jktrn/enscribe.dev-hexo/source/_posts/writeups/byu/osint-compilation.md

 ![Lizard's Mouth](/asset/byu/bouldering2.png)

-The image given to us is a direct screenshot of an image posted by Maps contributer [Jonathan P.](https://www.google.com/maps/contrib/104742787928495148360), although that has little relevance to the challenge.
+The image given to us is a direct screenshot of an image posted by Maps contributor [Jonathan P.](https://www.google.com/maps/contrib/104742787928495148360), although that has little relevance to the challenge.

 Moving on, although we have the location of the image taken the flag is in *explicit format*, meaning that it's somewhere on the internet wrapped with `byuctf{...}`.
 We noticed that a guy named "Sam" was mentioned, so we guessed that we could find him leaving a review of the place on a platform.